-The aim of this programme is to offer a critical and contextual approach to digital media and technology.
+The aim of this programme (offered on a full-time one year and part-time two year basis) is to offer a critical and contextual approach to digital media and technology.
 It explicitly problematises approaches to the 'new' media in academic and professional debate, especially those which overemphasise the potential for radical social change led by a homogenised technology itself.
 The programme emphasises the importance of addressing the social and historical contexts within which a range of media technologies are employed.